-Another data source regarding arts attendance is the U.S. Census Bureau's Current Population Survey, which periodically poses questions regarding arts participation to a panel of American adults.
+Another data source regarding arts attendance is the National Endowment for the Arts' Survey of Public Participation in the Arts (SPPA), which periodically poses questions regarding arts participation to a panel of American adults through the Census Bureau's Current Population Survey.
 Questions are asked about the type of artistic activity, the frequency of participation, training and exposure, musical and artistic preferences, school-age socialization, and computer usage related to artistic information.